DanCat6300/nemo-jupyterlab/README.md

     When check the console on your browser devtool, you should see a message that the extension has been activated.

-5. Start extending Jupyter Lab :)
+4. Start extending Jupyter Lab :)

-    When make changes to the code, you only need to run `jlpm run build` and refresh the browser.
+    When making changes to the code, you only need to run `jlpm run build` and refresh the browser.

 ### Set up and install the kernel